Logi Boitha Movement: Charge-sheet

 On April 11, 2007, a chargesheet was filed against 46 Awami League and 14 party leaders and activists.
 After filing the chargesheet, on 22 April 2007, Metropolitan Magistrate Mir Ali Reza accepted the chargesheet of the case.
 Following the chargesheet, the court issued arrest warrants against the fugitives.
 The next day, on 23 April 2007, Mir Ali Reza suspended the warrant at the request of the investigating officer and directed further investigation into the case.
 After the formation of the Awami League government in 2009, it decided to withdraw the cases filed against their party leaders, supporters and well-wishers in different parts of the country.
 Following this decision, on 9 July 2009, Senior Assistant Secretary of the Ministry of Home Affairs Abu Saeed handed over a letter to the Dhaka Deputy Commissioner informing him of the decision to withdraw the murder case filed with the Paltan Police Station.
 On 17 August 2009, the court granted the application to withdraw the case.

 Other allegations

 On 31 May 2007, Kotwali Model Police Station Sub-Inspector Sultan Mahmud Chowdhurya filed a chargesheet against 19 leaders and activists of the Awami League and its affiliates.
 The case (which was filed by Abdur Rahman on 8 November 2008) alleged that these 19 people has vandalised, set fire to and looted the office of the Islamic Social Welfare Council.
 On 8 June 2011, all the accused were acquitted in court.

 Criticism

 Later, BNP leaders Khaleda Zia, Sadeque Hossain Khoka, Fakhrul Islam Alamgir and Jamaat-e-Islami leader Motiur Rahman Nizami and other political parties and leaders in various meetings and speeches against Awami League highlighted the movement negatively.

+Hasinur Rahman claimed in an interview in SATV that, this movement was a creation of R&AW of India.